All ingredients are individually packaged, but our central facility

 Heat canola oil in a medium pan over medium heat.

 While oil heats, pat chicken breasts dry, and season both sides with a pinch of pepper.

 Combine mayonnaise and 2 tsp. water in a mixing bowl.
 Place chicken breading in another mixing bowl.

 Dip one chicken breast in mayonnaise-water mixture, then in chicken breading, coating completely.
 Shake off any excess and place on a plate.
 Repeat with second chicken breast.

 Fry the Chicken

 Line a plate with a paper towel.
 Test oil temperature by adding a pinch of chicken breading to it.
 It should sizzle gently.
 If it browns immediately, turn heat down and let oil cool.
 If it doesn't brown, increase heat.

-Lay chicken breasts away from you in hot oil and cook, flipping every 3-5 minutes, until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.
+Lay chicken breasts away from you in hot oil and flip every 3-5 minutes until golden brown and chicken reaches a minimum internal temperature of 165 degrees, 10-14 minutes.

 Transfer chicken to towel-lined plate.
-Rest chicken at least 5 minutes.
+Rest at least 5 minutes.

 Cook the Corn

 Place another small pot over medium heat.
 Add 1 tsp. olive oil and corn to hot pot.
 Stir occasionally until warmed through, 4-5 minutes.

 Remove from burner and season with a pinch of salt and pepper.
 Remove to a plate.

 Wipe pot clean and reserve.

 Make Gravy and Finish Dish

 Return pot used to cook corn to medium heat.
 Add green onions (reserve a pinch for garnish) and remaining cream and bring to a simmer.
-Stir often until gravy thickens enough to coat the back of a spoon, 3-5 minutes.
+Stir often until thick enough to coat the back of a spoon, 3-5 minutes.